Ae3232/headless-cms/content/_index.md

 clientsTitle: For talents
 clientsSubtitle: Why does working via CoTeams bring more satisfaction and joy?
 clientsItemImg1: "/images/home/balance_independence_and_community.svg"
-clientsItemTitle1: Balance independence and community
+clientsItemTitle1: Get both independence and community spirit
-clientsItemDescription1: Freelance flexibility combined with knowledge sharing and inspiration from other CoTeamers.
+clientsItemDescription1: Combine freelance flexibility with knowledge sharing and inspiration from other CoTeamers.
 clientsItemImg2: "/images/home/drive_your_career.svg"
 clientsItemTitle2: Drive your career
-clientsItemDescription2: Nurture your specific passions and strength.
+clientsItemDescription2: Nurture your specific passions and strengths.
 Choose people you work with.
 Choose the length and scope of the engagements.
 clientsItemImg3: "/images/home/escape-from-hard.svg"
 clientsItemTitle3: Escape from hard-to-shift hierarchy